Jackson confirmation takes Biden political story full circle

-WASHINGTON (AP) — It’s a moment 46 days — and more than 46 years — in the making.
+WASHINGTON (AP) — It’s a moment 46 days — and more than two centuries — in the making.

-President Joe Biden on Friday will celebrate the confirmation of Judge Ketanji Brown Jackson as the first Black woman to reach the Supreme Court, marking the pinnacle of her legal career and bringing his political story full circle.
+President Joe Biden on Friday is celebrating the confirmation of Judge Ketanji Brown Jackson as the first Black woman to reach the Supreme Court, marking the pinnacle of her legal career and bringing his political story full circle.

 “This is a tremendously historic day in the White House and in the country, and this is a fulfillment of a promise the president made to the country,” said White House press secretary Jen Psaki.
 She added that Biden’s time on the Judiciary Committee “was defining for him and gave him historically exceptional preparation” for putting a justice on the court.

-He also chose an attorney who will be the high court’s first former public defender and who possesses the elite legal background of other justices as well, with degrees from Harvard and Harvard Law School and top clerkships, including for Breyer himself.
+He also chose an attorney who will be the high court’s first former public defender — with the elite legal background of other justices as well.
+She has degrees from Harvard and Harvard Law School and held top clerkships, including for Breyer himself.

-Jackson’s arrival on the bench won’t upend the current 6-3 ideological balance in favor of conservatives, but Biden sees the pick as historic nonetheless.
-He nominated her on the second anniversary of his pledge ahead of the South Carolina presidential primary to select a Black woman for the court.
+Jackson’s arrival on the bench won’t upend the current 6-3 ideological balance in favor of conservatives, but it has political as well as historic resonance.
+Biden nominated her on the second anniversary of his pledge ahead of the South Carolina presidential primary to select a Black woman for the court.
 The move helped resurrect his flailing campaign and preserved his pathway to the White House.

 “We’ve taken another step toward making our highest court reflect the diversity of America,” Biden said in a tweet Thursday after posing for a selfie with the justice-in-waiting.
 “She will be an incredible Justice, and I was honored to share this moment with her.”